zainab-a8/urban-lamp/README.md

 to install the app on a connected device.

+## How it works

+Red Moon displays a constant transparant overlay to dim and color the screen when the filter is on.
+If, for example, you have the intensity set to 0%, then the overlay will be black with a transparency equal to the dim level you selected.
+If you choose a higher intensity, the color will be saturated with the selected color.

 ## Contributing

 All help is welcome!
 If you have found a bug or have an idea for a new